COVID-19 Vaccine Information for Adults

 - Clinical Trials – All vaccines in the United States must go through three phases of clinical trials to make sure they are safe and effective.
 During the development of COVID-19 vaccines, phases overlapped to speed up the process, but all phases were completed.

 - Manufacturing and Distribution – The U.S. government has invested substantial resources to manufacture and distribute COVID-19 vaccines.
-This allowed vaccine distribution to begin as soon as FDA authorized each vaccine.
+This allowed vaccine distribution to begin as soon as the FDA authorized each vaccine.

 What are the ingredients in COVID-19 vaccines?